Forecasters make their predictions over snowfall across the city for the next few days

 What you expect will depend on which forecast you look at.

-The latest BBC forecast (as of Friday morning, December 16), forecasts sleet at 12noon on Sunday morning, later turning to rain.
+The latest BBC forecast (as of Friday evening, December 16), forecasts sleet at 8am and 9am on Saturday morning, turning to rain at 10am.
+They then predict sleet again for an hour at 1pm on Sunday afternoon, then turning again to rain.

-But the Met Office has issued a yellow warning of snow and ice for Sunday.
-According to Met Office forecasts at the start of this week, the nearest we would have expected to see to snow in the next week was to come on Sunday, when both the Met Office and the BBC forecasts were predicting sleet.
+But the Met Office forecasts snow on Saturday morning from 8am, turning to sleet at 10am, and has also issued a yellow warning of snow and ice for Sunday.
+They forecast sleet at 3pm on Sunday afternoon.

-However, Met Office forecasters have how revised their predictions, and now expect that light snow will arrive at around 12noon on Sunday, turning to rain at around 3pm.

 They say the yellow alert means possible travel delays on roads stranding some vehicles and passengers, along with delayed or cancelled rail and air travel; Some rural communities could become cut off; Power cuts may occur, with the potential to affect other services, such as mobile phone coverage; A chance of injuries from slips and falls on icy surfaces.